samuel-noah/react-app/README.md

-# A Simple React App
+# Samuel William Noah's Personal Portofolio

 This is Personal Portofolio with react